 Outbreak measures for Barmah Forest virus disease

-- conduct a community survey to determine the species of the vector mosquito involved.
-Identify its breeding places and promote its elimination
+- conducting a survey to determine the species of the vector mosquito involved, identify their breeding places and promote their elimination

-- enhance human surveillance through increased testing and notification
+- enhanced human surveillance through increased testing and notification